Chronic pain is a huge problem…

 More than 5,000 years after the ancient Sumerians discovered they could treat pain with the gum from poppies, medical science is still uncertain about who will develop chronic pain, how to prevent it and what to do when it occurs.
 The reasons the same insult to the body can leave one person with short-term discomfort and another with permanent misery have long eluded researchers.

-“Chronic pain is incredibly complex,” said Dr. Grass.
+“Chronic pain is incredibly complex,” said Dr Grass.
 “It is interwoven with all kinds of psychological, emotional and spiritual dimensions, as well as the physical.
 Unfortunately, the medical community doesn’t have a terribly good understanding, overall, of that kind of complexity.”

 Now — prompted by the opioid epidemic — the National Institute of Health, university researchers and drug companies, among others, are reexamining chronic pain, hoping to develop new approaches to predicting and preventing an ancient malady that afflicts so many people in the world.

 We now understand that for some with chronic pain, the problem is not in their backs, knees or joints but their brains.
-The brain is a very dynamic organ and it changes minute to minute.
+The brain is a very dynamic organ and it changes from minute to minute.
 New connections are established with each memory that we have and that includes the memory of pain.
 Research has now shown that with the development of chronic pain, new pathways and “memories” are established.
 It seems to be as if chronic pain become the “new normal;” for certain individuals.
 In these cases, even if the original injury heals completely, chronic pain remains.

 Perhaps the physical and emotional toll of a lifetime of constant pain leaves patients prepared to feel little else.
 Or perhaps the pain signals that have flooded the brain for years have permanently rewired some circuits, leaving her unusually sensitive to even the slightest irritation.
-By disrupting glutamate, the RESTORE infusion not only turns downs the volume of the pain in the short term, but also returns connections to a “normal” setting.
+By disrupting glutamate, the RESTORE infusion not only turns downs the volume of the pain in the short term but also returns connections to a “normal” setting.
 Dramatic improvements are seen in many patients with RESTORE infusions, but not every case is the same.

 Each Person is Unique